slatedocs/slate/source/includes/_endpoint-user.md

 ##### Expropriate a user

-An account admin can expropriate a user from the same account which will change ownership of all of the affected user's teams, projects and datasets to a new owner.
+An account admin can expropriate a user from the same account.
+This will change ownership of all of the affected user's teams, projects and datasets to a new owner.